gregriff/gpt-cli/README.md

 ##### Colors

+> `styling.py` contains many editable values to control the look of the program

 Markdown code blocks can be rendered in any of the styles found [here](https://pygments.org/styles/) by setting the `--code-theme` option, and the color of the plaintext responses can be set to most normal colors using `--text-color` (ex. `llm --text-color=orange`)

 ## Usage

+###### Controls

 The program is a simple REPL.
 Each time you click _Enter_ your prompt will be sent and the response will be streamed in real time.
-`CTRL+D` and `CTRL+C` work as expected in a REPL, exiting and breaking, respectively.
-Typing `q` or `quit` will also exit the program.
+`CTRL+D` and `CTRL+C` work as expected in a REPL, exiting the program and cancelling the current loop, respectively.
+Entering `q`, `quit`, `e`, or `exit` while in prompt mode will also exit the program.

+When typing a prompt, basic keyboard shortcuts are available like history navigation with the arrow-keys.
+More will be added in the future.
+Multiline text input is supported by entering
+`ml` or "\" (single backslash) into the prompt.
+This is useful when pasting code into the prompt.

+> When in multiline mode, you must use `Meta + Enter` to submit the prompt.
+On macOS it is `[Option or Command] + Escape + Enter`

 Your entire chat history will be sent to the language model each time you press _Enter_.
 To clear your chat history, enter `c` or `clear` into the prompt.
 I recommend doing this whenever you want to ask the model a different line of questioning, so that you get the highest quality answers and you do not run up your usage bill.

+###### Pricing

-Speaking of usage bill, once your current conversation costs more than a cent or two, it will be shown at the end of the response so that you know how much you're spending.
+Once your current conversation costs more than a cent or two, it will be shown at the end of the response so that you know how much you're spending.
 Total session cost will also be shown when the program exits.

-The pricing for the turbo models is very [cheap](https://openai.com/pricing), and I use the official [tokenizer](https://github.com/openai/tiktoken) to count the tokens, so it should be accurate.
+The pricing for the GPT turbo models is pretty [cheap](https://openai.com/pricing), and I use the official [tokenizer](https://github.com/openai/tiktoken) to count the tokens, so it should be accurate.
+Other than the Opus model, Anthropic's offerings are comparatively even cheaper.
-For clarity, OpenAI bills you on tokens per request AND response, and the entire chat history of previous prompts and responses are sent in EACH request.
+For clarity, both OpenAI and Anthropic bill you on tokens per request AND response, and the entire chat history of previous prompts and responses are sent in EACH request.
 As long as you remember to clear your history after a few prompts you will be fine.
-If you are worried, set a usage limit on your OpenAI [account.](https://platform.openai.com/login/)

 If you want to have multiple sessions, use [screen](https://www.gnu.org/software/screen/manual/screen.html) or [tmux](https://github.com/tmux/tmux/wiki).
 This is the difference between this project and [elia](https://github.com/darrenburns/elia).